 - scrub (v.)

-- scrub (n.)
+- scrub (n.1)

-- "brush, shrubs," late 14c., "low, stunted tree," variant of shrobbe (see shrub), perhaps influenced by a Scandinavian word (cf. Danish dialectal skrub "a stunted tree, brushwood").
-Collective sense is attested from 1805.
-Transferred sense of "mean, insignificant fellow" is from 1580s; U.S. sports meaning "athlete not on the varsity team" is recorded from 1892.
+- late 14c., "low, stunted tree," variant of shrobbe (see shrub), perhaps influenced by a Scandinavian word (such as Danish dialectal skrub "a stunted tree, brushwood").
+Collective sense "brush, shrubs" is attested from 1805.
+As an adjective from 1710.
+Scrub oak recorded from 1766.